future4code/Rosana-Rezende/semana17/aula55_Autenticacao.no.Backend-Criptografia.e.User.Roles/README.md

 <br>

 *c.
-Agora, crie a função que verifique se uma string é correspondente a um hash, use a função `verify` do bcryptjs*
+Agora, crie a função que verifique se uma string é correspondente a um hash, use a função `compare` do bcryptjs*

 _Resposta_: